 Why is DKIM important?

-Much like with SPF, if you have published DKIM keys, and an email from your domain is not signed with DKIM, it is immediately suspicious.
 This helps with the reliable delivery of legitimate email, and the detection of forged emails, spam and phishing.
-As detailed here, DKIM provides additional protection on top of SPF.
+As detailed here, DKIM provides additional protection on top of SPF, as:

 DKIM records have a selector and a value.
 The selector forms part of the hostname, is fixed for each email provider, and can be quite complicated.
 For example, at Red Maple we’re on Microsoft 365, and our primary DKIM key is held at

 selector1-redmaple-tech._domainkey.redmapletech.onmicrosoft.com.
 This is a concatenation of the selector name (

 _domainkey), and the fully-qualified Microsoft 365 name (

 Different email providers have their own format, and thankfully the sensible ones will generate the record for you.

 To fetch the value, given that we know the selector, we can again use

 It’s normally a DNS TXT or CNAME record.
 Like SPF it starts with a version string and has space-separated fields.
 As it’s a cryptographic key, unsurprisingly the public key (the